Global Partnership Awards

 - Applicants should complete the Global Partnership Award Application Form.

-Applications are reviewed by a committee comprised of the senior director of Global Partnership & Program, a representative from one of the area studies centers in the FedEx Global Education Center, the director of the Global Research Institute and the award administrator.
+Applications are reviewed by a committee comprised of the director of global partnerships, a representative from one of the area studies centers in the FedEx Global Education Center, the director of the Global Research Institute and the manager of global partnership administration.
 The committee sends recommended applications to the vice provost for global affairs for approval.
 Applications are evaluated on the following criteria:

 - Does the initiative have the potential to make a catalytic impact on a partnership?
 Does it expand a partnership to a new Carolina unit or engage new participants?